If you want online privacy and security without having to spend a fortune, then you need a free VPN service.

 Unfortunately, the VPN by Google One is not free.
 You can get it in the Google One plan, which costs $9.99 per month.
 This is a competitive price and is a cheaper monthly plan than some big-name VPNs like ExpressVPN.

 Is this free VPN service really free?
-Sometimes, it’s less about you getting something entirely for free, and more about a VPN company getting something in exchange for providing you with a free service.
+Sometimes, it’s less about you getting something entirely for free and more about a VPN company getting something in exchange for providing you with a free service.
 Is it a fair and transparent trade?

-By signing up for a free VPN, are you giving the provider any personal information, your email address, or giving them permission to use information about your web traffic and internet use?
+By signing up for a free VPN, are you giving the provider any personal information, your email address, or permitting them to use information about your web traffic and internet use?
 If you’re giving it the right to use various types of information, then it’s not so much free as it is a traded-for service.
 That’s not necessarily a bad thing, as long as you’re fully aware of that and making an informed decision.

-With a free VPN are you going to get less of a service than you really need?
+With a free VPN, are you going to get less of a service than you really need?
 Just because it’s free, it doesn’t mean it’s of any use to you.
-If you’re forced to settle for lower quality services than what you require, then it’s too expensive a service even though you’re not paying any money for it.
+If you’re forced to settle for lower quality services than what you require, then it’s too expensive of a service even though you’re not paying any money for it.

 In some cases, what a free VPN service offers you might seem very limited.
 But it might be enough for your needs.
 What do you actually need or want this service for?

 Do you need a VPN to avoid throttling from your internet service provider?
-Be sure that the free version of the service you’re getting actually gives you fast speeds; many free VPNs cannot match paid-for services when it comes to download speeds, and this can be problematic if you need a fast connection for work.
+Be sure that the free version of the service you’re getting actually gives you fast speeds; many free providers cannot match paid-for services when it comes to download speeds, and this can be problematic if you need a fast connection for work.

 However you decide to protect your online data, privacy, and security, be sure to look into the details of the service you’re going for, whether it’s free or not.
 Free data protection can be a very tempting thing, but if you’re not well informed and careful, you might end up paying for that free data protection with precisely the data which you were hoping to keep safe.
-Don’t risk your security and privacy just to get some entirely free VPN option with impressive features, but which lacks in security.Last updated: February 22, 2021
+Don’t risk your online privacy and security for free VPN software with impressive features which lack security.